 To whittle down the list of the 6,000 or so hospitals across the nation, we created an initial benchmark for facilities to be considered as among the best cancer facilities: Candidate hospitals needed to employ highly experienced oncologists across several different cancer specialties.

-Several studies show that the more experienced a physician is with a certain procedure, the better the health outcome for the patient.
+Several studies show that the more experienced a physician is with a certain procedure, the better the health outcome for patients.
 Our data partner Denniston scores more than 1 million providers through its “Provider Ranking System” (PRS).
 The PRS measures each provider’s experience with a certain procedure or within a specific specialty by analyzing the frequency of treatment and billable costs as reported to the federal government through the Healthcare Common Procedure Coding System (HCPCS).

 The frequency of the procedure by the provider is then compared to other providers.
 Each practitioner received a score of between 0% to 100% based on their experience — where 98%, for example, means that only 2% of providers ranked higher.